 If you were an active member of the L G P S on or after 6 April 2016 then you would have lost fixed protection 2016.

-Fixed protection 2016 will also be lost ifyou start a new pension arrangement, other than to accept a transfer of existing pension rights
+Fixed protection 2016 will also be lost if:

+you start a new pension arrangement, other than to accept a transfer of existing pension rights

-, or if you pay contributions into a money purchase pension arrangement, other than to a life assurance policy providing death benefits that started before 6 April 2006.
+you pay contributions into a money purchase pension arrangement, other than to a life assurance policy providing death benefits that started before 6 April 2006.

 You will also be subject to restrictions on where and how you can transfer benefits.